 What Are Instagram Metrics?

 Simply put, an Instagram metric is a measure of performance that allows you to track key data on how your client’s content is performing.
 This way, you use your Instagram analytics tools to decide what type of content generates the most user interest based on your clients' goals.
-Over time, you’re better able to expand on well-performing content, make recommendations for future Instagram campaigns, and even discover demographics of untapped markets.
+Over time, you’re better able to expand on high-performing content, make recommendations for future Instagram campaigns, and even discover demographics of untapped markets.

 Agency Tip: As part of a monthly social media auditing exercise, track trends of Instagram metrics over time.
 That way, you better understand significant growth or decline while exploring ways to improve performance.